Update: Downloadable presentations will be posted the week of September 18.

 Pay for Success (PFS) describes a type of social impact contractual arrangement that enables local, state and federal governments to scale up an early childhood program that has a proven record for improving desired outcomes and reducing government costs, at little or no financial risk to payers.
 United Way of Central Jersey is conducting a feasibility study for determining the viability of delivering two evidence-based and evidence-supported programs, Nurse Family Partnership and Parent Child Home Program in succession to the same cohort of children/families.
 Outcomes for child health, and readiness for kindergarten are being developed, and will be formalized within a PFS governing structure supported by government payers, private investors and selected service providers.

-Laura Greenstone, M.S., LPC, ATR-BC, Assistant Coordinator, 180 Turning Lives Around
+Laura Greenstone, M.S., LPC, ATR-BC, Assistant Coordinator, Amanda's Easel/PALS, 180 Turning Lives Around, Inc.

-Janet Lee, MSW, LCSW, Supervisor of Domestic Violence Counseling, 180 Turning Lives around
+Janet Lee, MSW, LCSW, Supervisor of Domestic Violence Counseling, 180 Turning Lives Around, Inc.

-Cynthia Westendorf LPC, DRCC, ATR-BC, Program Coordinator, 180 Turning Lives around
+Cindi Westendorf, LPC, ATR-BC, Program Coordinator, Amanda's Easel/PALS, 180 Turning Lives Around, Inc.

 This workshop is intended for the clinician and administrator interested in integrating or expanding the use of evidenced supported program offerings within the continuum of services provided in a Domestic Violence Agency.
 Strategies and challenges for selecting and creating conditions for implementation will be discussed, such as highlighting successful outcomes, accessing qualified supervision and cost of training within funding and regulatory parameters using public, private and state funding.
 The presentation will describe how the agency chose the evidenced supported programs they use to address the treatment of post-traumatic stress in clients to assist in their recovery from Domestic Violence.
 The selection of evidenced supported programs by informal assessment will be described.
 Challenges in implementation, use of fidelity measures and cost-effectiveness will also be addressed, including staffing requirements, continuing education and collaboration with community stakeholders such as the CAC, MDT, DCF, and other like-minded agencies servicing victims in the community.